blatr/VibrationSoundTester/README.md

 # Debug Vibrations - Testing Project

-This repository is a simple testing project for video coding demonstrations and showcasing the capabilities of agentic Claude 3.7 AI assistant.
+This repository is a simple testing project for vibe coding demonstrations and showcasing the capabilities of agentic Claude 3.7 AI assistant.

 ## Project Overview